autocorr/radexgrid/README.rst

 ``mygrid.run_model()`` method and a python ``pandas.DataFrame`` will be returned with attributes for the grid properties.

-Here is an example use-case in an interactive IPython session for a 2x2 model grid over kinetic temperature and spatial density for HCO+.
+Here is an example use-case in an interactive IPython session for a 2x2x10 model grid over kinetic temperature, spatial density, and column density for HCO+.
 All transitions within the frequency interval are returned, ie J=4-3 and J=3-2.
 Multi-processing is supported through the ``nprocs`` keyword for the number of processes to spawn.
+Please see the documentation for description of the specific calling calling sequence.

 .. code-block:: python

     In [1]: import radexgrid

-    In [2]: rg = radexgrid.RadexGrid(molecule='hco+', freq=(200,400), tkin=(10,20,2),
+    In [2]: rg = radexgrid.RadexGrid(molecule='hco+', freq=(200,400),
+      ....: tkin=(10,20,2,'lin'), dens=(1e3,1e4,2,'lin'),
-      ....: dens=(1e3,1e4,2), colliders=('H2',), nprocs=4)
+      ....: column_density=(1e12,1e14,10,'log'), colliders='H2', nprocs=4)

     In [3]: df = rg.run_model()

     In [4]: ls
+    radex_model.log  radex_model.inp  radex_model.rdx

     In [5]: df.head()

     In [6]: df.meta